jboxberger/synology-gitlab-ce/readme.md

 https://gitlab-com.gitlab.io/support/toolbox/upgrade-path/?edition=ce
 ```

-### Classic Updater
+### Install/Update Classic Instance
-Download the desired SPK Version and install it over the existing Gitlab Installation.
+Download the desired SPK Version and install it.
+If you have a previous version of Gitlab installed, just install the
+new SPK over the existing Gitlab installation.
+This will automatically update the existing installation.

-### Advanced Installer/Updater
+### Install Advanced Instance
 ```bash
 # Location: /var/packages/synology-gitlab-ce/scripts
 # Syntax: gitlab <action> <container> [options]